 Before we get into the health benefits of cucumbers, let us learn more about this fantastic fruit; yes, cucumbers are fruits.
-As a result of their superior water content, they are among the lowest calorie food in your salad.
-However, this does not impede it from being the fourth most cultivated in the world, behind tomatoes, cabbage, and onions.
+As a result of their superior water content, they are among the lowest-calorie foods in your salad.
+However, this does not impede it from being the fourth most cultivated worldwide, behind tomatoes, cabbage, and onions.
 China and Russia are the major producing countries.

-The cucumber is native to the south of Asia, although it spread rapidly throughout the ancient world.
+The cucumber is native to southern Asia, although it spread rapidly throughout the ancient world.
 The Romans, the Greeks, and the Egyptians knew and enjoyed them.
-Eating cucumber is like drinking a glass of water.
-Bearing that ninety-six percent of its weight is water, a 250-gram cucumber contains 240 grams of water.
+Eating cucumbers is like drinking a glass of water.
+Since ninety-six percent of their weight is water, a 250-gram cucumber contains 240 grams of water.
 However, this does not diminish their nutritional value.
 Those 10 grams of solid material in a 250-gram cucumber are of great biological importance and healing power.

 Cucumber Scientific Facts